vapor/docs/3.0/docs/async/streams.md

-Streams is a mechanism that you can implement on objects that process any information efficiently and asynchronously without bloat.
+Streams are a mechanism that process any information efficiently, reactively and asynchronously without bloat.

 There are three primary stream protocols: